 Travelling from Brisbane to Warwick, stop into Allora to see the home of Mary Poppins author P.L.
 Travers, who lived in a beautiful Federation home from 1905-1907.
 The home named “Mary Poppins House” is privately owned, so appointments are necessary to take a tour of the interior.
 My visit was too impromptu for bookings, but I have a couple of exterior photos to share.

 Mary Poppins House is a short walk from the former Commercial Banking Co. of Sydney and other beautiful heritage buildings.
-If you are travelling between December to February, stop on the road between Allora and Warwick to admire large fields of sunflowers.

 Warwick – Roses and Heritage Architecture